Sidecar

 kubectl describe po <POD_ID>

-with the actual pod ID and check the containers section in
+Replace the POD_ID with the actual pod ID and check the containers section in

 the output.
-There should be a container with the name aperture-agent
+There should be a container with the name aperture-agent.

 Customizing injection